martinfrancois/question-driven-talk-assistant/README.md

 - **Answer Tracking**: Mark questions as answered to keep track during your presentation.
 - **Keyboard Shortcuts**: Navigate and manage questions efficiently without leaving the keyboard.
 - **Time Display**: View the current time in 12-hour or 24-hour format.
-- **QR Code Display**: Optionally show a QR code linking to a URL of your choice, with adjustable size and full screen display feature.
+- **QR Code Display**: Optionally show a QR code linking to a URL of your choice, with adjustable size and full-screen display feature.
 - **Dark Mode Support**: Toggle dark mode on or off by pressing a keyboard shortcut.
 - **Offline Support**: Once the page is loaded, you don't need an internet connection anymore to use it.
 - **Local Data Persistence**: Everything on the page is saved to your browser's local storage, so you don't have to worry if you need to refresh!
 - **Seamless Font Resizing**: Resize the font size of the questions to ensure your audience from the back of the room can read them as well.
+- **Markdown Export**: Save your list of questions to a Markdown file by pressing Ctrl + S.

 ### How to Use